 A third-party cybersecurity breach – the most costly of all breaches – can spell millions of dollars in lost revenues, remediation costs, reputational risk, and potential regulatory fines.
 The per capita cost of a breach goes up by $16 per record when a third-party organization is part of the breach equation.

 In CrowdStrike’s recently released report “Securing the Supply Chain”, they stated:

 “Although almost 90 percent of the respondents believe they are at risk for supply chain attack, companies are still slow to detect, remediate and respond to threats.”

 So what’s causing some companies to delay building third-party cyber risk management programs that scale and provide total visibility?
 Especially when the costs of a third party cybersecurity breach are so high?

 In my opinion, many are waiting for a better, more efficient and cost-effective way to manage third-party risk.
-They’re seeking the one thing that enables them to transform their third-party cyber risk program from nascent to advanced in a short period of time.
+They’re seeking the one thing that enables them to transform their 3rd party cyber risk program from nascent to advanced in a short period of time.

 In my travels over the last five-plus years, I’ve talked to hundreds of organizations who struggle with the same challenge – a lack of resources combined with a growing third party population.
 It’s become clear what doesn’t work – customized, spreadsheet-based self-assessments that place an unnecessary burden on your third parties while simultaneously providing little decision making support.
 It’s also become clear what does work.